-A Guide to Training Your Property Management Virtual Assistant
+A Guide to Virtual Assistant Training for Real Estate

-Virtual assistants can be incredibly helpful for any property management company.
-Whether you need accounting help, customer service assistance, or other property management support, a virtual assistant can bring specialized skills to your property management company right when you need them.
+If you haven't heard so before, we can tell you that virtual assistants can be incredibly helpful for any property management company or real estate business.
+Whether you need accounting help, customer service assistance, or other property management support, a virtual assistant can bring specialized skills to your company right when you need them.

-When you hire a new property management virtual assistant, it's important to allocate time and resources to train them.
-Even if your new virtual assistant has plenty of skills and experience, they need to get up to speed on your property management company so they can complete their work well.
+When you select a new virtual assistant for real estate, it's important to allocate time and resources to train them.
+Even if your new virtual assistant has plenty of skills and experience, they need to get up to speed on your company's specifics, clients, and processes so they can complete their work well.

-In this guide, we'll cover why virtual assistant training is so important and give tips and steps for training your new property management virtual assistant.
+In this guide, we'll cover why virtual assistant training is so important and give tips and steps for training your new remote team member!

 Why is Virtual Assistant Training Important?